Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 True power is not needing anything outside of you in order to feel like you have agency.
 You can enjoy your life because you’re totally autonomous.
 You’re a self-generating machine of affirmative living.
 Alright, I’ll pass it over to you.
 What do you have for practices and action modes for gratitude?

 And then from there, tuning into three things in my life happening right now that I can be grateful for.
-And then one of them always tend to be a person or persons, and then I try to just send that gratitude.
-In my mind’s, it’s sort of like this laser beam out to the people.
+And then one of them always tend to be a person or persons, and then I try to just send that gratitude in my mind’s eyes, it’s sort of like this laser beam out to the people.
 So that maybe if thoughts, or things, as ancient Chinese believed, it will somehow reach them.
 So, I’m directing it and it’s just fun to do.
 And it’s a great way to start or end my 20 minutes in the morning.

 So, I usually do that one in the morning, and really simple.
 So it’s literally, “Just think of three good things that you’d be grateful for in your life right now.”
 And then just incorporate that into your meditation time.
 That’s been great for me.